^

 • Nausea and vomiting

-Gastric polyps are formed in response to inflammation or other damage to the gastric mucosa.
+Gastric polyps form in response to inflammation or other damage to the stomach lining.

-Adenomas of the stomach can be formed from glandular cells found on the inner mucosa of the stomach.
-Its cells develop as a result of an error in the DNA.
-These changes make cells vulnerable and they can become cancerous.
+Gastric adenomas can form from glandular cells found in the inner lining of the stomach.
+Their cells develop as a result of an error in the DNA.
+These changes make the cells vulnerable and they can become cancerous.
 Although adenomas are a less common type of gastric polyp, they can cause stomach cancer.

-Causes of stomach pain can be other diseases.
+Stomach pain can also be caused by other diseases.
 For example:

 • Constipation.